prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### Over what timeframe was the data collected?

-The dataset is continuously updated, with new incidents added as they occur.
-Historical incidents have been documented retrospectively to provide a comprehensive view of AI-related controversies over time.
+The dataset is continuously updated, with new incidents added as they occur, several times a week.
+Historical incidents have been documented retrospectively to provide a comprehensive view of AI-related controversies over time since 2020.

 ### Were any ethical review processes conducted (e.g., by an institutional review board)?